Curriculum

 Fall/winter/or spring

-One quarter teaching assistant position in Bioinformatics or School of Pharmacy
+One quarter teaching assistant position in Biological and Medical Informatics or School of Pharmacy

 QBC Journal Club